Patience-Hellen/alx-capstone-project-Patience-Hellen/movie-db/README.md

 # Movie Database Application

-This is a Movie Database application built with React, Tailwind CSS, and the OMDB API.
+This is a Movie Database application built with React, CSS, and the OMDB API.
 The application allows users to search for movies, view details, and explore movie information through a responsive and user-friendly interface.

 ## Features